 Seattle, Washington — July 8, 2019 — Apple Pugetsound Program Library Exchange (A.P.P.L.E.) has released a newly designed manual for “Six Pack: A Refreshing Collection of Utilities for Apple IIGS System 6” by Bill Tudor.
 Six Pack, the first collection of Apple IIGS Finder Extensions, adds 13 new features to System 6.
 Just click the icons you want to work with, then select the Six Pack functions you want to perform from the Extras menu.
 Originally published by Quality Computers, Inc. in 1992, this redesigned edition was produced in coordination with and licensed from Quality Computers president Joe Gleason.

 The “Six Pack” manual is available through the A.P.P.L.E. bookstore with production and fulfillment by Lulu.com.
-A disk image will be available on the Apps page.
+The Color Paperback has a color interior.
+A disk image is available on the Apps page.

 - Table of Contents – PDF

 - Alarm Clock – See time in a window or menu bar and provide alerts.

 - CDEV Alias – Add any Control Panel directly to the Apple menu.

 - CPU & Memory Use – See how your computer’s resources are used.

 - Crypt – Save your data from prying eyes!

 - File Compare – Visually compare files for differences.